Hospital Communication and Coordination Challenges and Solutions

 Communication is at the heart of patient care, and nurses are the hub of care coordination.
 Nurses must evaluate patient needs on the fly; identify appropriate hospital resources and personnel; and rapidly communicate patients’ needs to the appropriate care team members and staff.
-And yet in hospital settings, communication and information exchange is handled by a patchwork of systems and devices such as nurse call, overhead announcements, telephones, pagers, and more.
+And yet in hospital settings, communication and information exchange is handled by a patchwork of hospital communication systems and devices such as nurse call, overhead announcements, telephones, pagers, and more.
 The environment can be noisy and distracting, with no good way for nurses to ensure a critical message gets to the right person in a timely manner.

-Multiple devices for different tasks can make communication confusing and inefficient.
+Multiple devices for different tasks can make hospital communication confusing and inefficient.
 The resulting communication breakdowns and slow response times can jeopardize patient safety.
 Indeed, the Joint Commission has found that communication breakdowns are one of the top three root causes of reported sentinel events (unanticipated events in a healthcare setting resulting in death or serious physical or psychological injury to a patient).[i]

 Communication breakdowns are one of the top three root causes of reported sentinel events, according to the Joint Commission.